dummy127/Angular_PV/please_readme_file.txt

 ng new application_name

-ng serve to run app in localhost in cmd prompt
+ //to run application in localhost run following command ng serve

-ng generate component your_component_name //to create a new component
+//to create a new component
+ng generate component your_component_name

-short cut for the above command is ng g c your_component_name
+//short cut for the above command is ng g c your_component_name

-// to create custom pipes use the following command
-        ng g p your_pipe_name
+// to create custom pipes use the following command ng g p your_pipe_name

-//now to create a service in angular project you need to run the following command

-ng g s your_service_name
-ng g s service_name/users //to create a service in a particular folder
+//now to create a service in angular project you need to run the following command ng g s your_service_name ng g s service_name/users //to create a service in a particular folder